Jim Longworth, a veteran broadcaster, author, lecturer, and columnist, is

 his years hosting MDA telethons.

 Mr. Longworth is a voting member of the Academy of Television Arts & Sciences, where he

 has produced and moderated a series of special events, including: “Women in

 Drama” (featuring Tyne Daly and Sela Ward), “Women in Prime” (featuring Angela

-In his more than thirty years in television, Jim has interviewed hundreds of
+In his more than forty years in television, Jim has interviewed hundreds of

 legendary performers such as Bob Hope, Elizabeth Taylor, and Red Skelton,

-Jim serves on the board of the Piedmont Triad Film Commission, and was on
+Jim has served on the board of the Piedmont Triad Film Commission, and was on

 the faculty at UNCG as a visiting lecturer, teaching courses in television and